 Always store all your flying equipment in a dry room, protected from direct heat.
 Your wing should be dry before being packed away.
 Moisture, heat and humidity are the worst elements for damaging your glider.
-Storing a damp glider in your car under the sun would be terrible for example.
+Store the wing in a cool place.
+Leaving a damp glider in your car under the sun would be terrible for example.